-Biomedical Innovation [MH01183] - Year A/B
+Biomedical Innovation [MH01183]

 1 Credit.
 In the final course of the PLTW Biomedical Science sequence, students build on the knowledge and skills gained from previous courses to design innovative solutions for the most pressing health challenges of the 21st century.
 Students address topics ranging from public health and biomedical engineering to clinical medicine and physiology.
 They have the opportunity to work on an independent design project with a mentor or advisor from a university, medical facility, or research institution.
 May count towards the Health Services endorsement.
-Prerequisite: Human Body Systems and Medical Interventions or a "C" or better in AP Biology, or Teacher Recommendation for rising senior students who have taken a Project Lead the Way course.
+Prerequisite: Human Body Systems and Medical Interventions or a "C" or better in AP Biology, or Teacher Recommendation for rising senior students who have taken a Project Lead the Waycourse.

-AP Biology [MH01176] and AP Biology Lab [MH01179] - Year A/B
+AP Biology [MH01176] and AP Biology Lab [MH01179]

 1 Credit.
 AP Biology emphasizes the 4 "Big Ideas" within the AP Biology curriculum framework, and the connections, enduring understandings, between them.
-The course and lab work is equivalent to an introductory-level college course.
+The course and lab work is equivalent to an introductory-level college Biology lecture and lab course.
 Students passing the AP Biology exam with a 3 or better have the opportunity to earn college credit for the course, depending on the individual college's requirements and policies.
-May count towards the Health Services endorsement.
-Prerequisite: Grade of "B" or higher in Biology and Chemistry or a grade of "C" or better in Honors Biology and/or Honors Chemistry; teacher recommendation.
-Recommended prior coursework: HBS and MI.
-Please contact Mrs. Panglao for further information: mapangla@ksbe.edu.
-Note: AP Biology Lab course last offered during School Year 2018-2019.
+Taking the AP Biology exam at the end of the year is required.
+In the AP Biology course, tests and quizzes are heavily weighted with tests making up 70% of the course grade.
+Concurrent enrollment in AP Biology lab (.5 credit) is required.
+Lab is entirely based on completing the 12 required AP Biology labs and on lab reports.
+Prerequisites: Biology and Chemistry with Honors Biology and/or Honors Chemistry preferred.
+Those who have not taken Honors may take this course, but more preparation/studying may be required.
+For more info about AP Biology contact mapangla@ksbe.edu.

-AP Physics 1 [MH01129] and AP Physics Lab [MH01178] - Year A/B
+AP Physics 1 [MH01129] and AP Physics Lab [MH01178]

 1 Credit.
 A full-year AP Physics course, equivalent to the first semester of an introductory, algebra-based college physics course that will cover the concepts and skills students will need to demonstrate in order to earn credit for the aforementioned college course.
 Course work will place an emphasis on kinematics and mechanics, as well as basic electronics and wave mechanics.
 The course relies heavily on physics concepts and applications in labs.
 Prerequisite: Algebra II.
-Completed or concurrently enrolled in Pre-Calculus/Trigonometry.
-Please contact Mr. Lopez for further information: grlopez@ksbe.edu.
+Completed or con- currently enrolled in Pre-Calculus/Trigonometry.
+Please contact Mr. Castagne for further information: chcastag@ksbe.edu.
 Note: AP Physics Lab course last offered during School Year 2018-2019.